 There’s nothing wrong with being single on Valentine’s Day but if you are feeling empty on account of your singleness, snacking on your own box of chocolates may not necessarily fill the void.

 A 2019 class-action complaint against Russell Stover, whose Whitman’s Sampler is pictured above, and Ghirardelli claims the companies mislead consumers by selling opaque packages of chocolate that are “predominately empty.”
-It’s what is known as slack-fill.
+It’s what is known as You know when you buy a big bag of chips, and you’re all psyched for a feast, and then it turns out there are like, three chips in the bag?
+That bag is slack filled..
 Read all about it here.

 In the event that you find yourself the object of someone’s affection, the first thing you need to do is verify that your admirer is in fact a living, breathing human being — and not a bot that is more interested in getting you to open your wallet than your heart.